-Safe sleeping environment — The frequency of dream enactment behaviors is not predictive of injury, so all patients with RBD and their bed partners should be counseled on ways to alter the sleeping environment to prevent injury.
+Safe sleeping environment — The frequency of dream enactment behaviors is not predictive of injury, so all patients with RBD and their bed partners should be counseled on modifying the sleeping environment to prevent injury.
 For patients with mild symptoms, this may be all that is needed.

 Firearms should not be accessible, and sharp or easily breakable items (such as lamps) should be removed from the immediate sleeping area.
 In the event of continued vigorous behaviors, sleeping alone is advised.
 Many patients resort to using padded bed rails or sleeping in a sleeping bag .

 Other novel strategies are in development.
 Exiting the bed while acting out a dream is a high-risk behavior that may result in traumatic injury .
 A bed alarm that delivers a customized calming message at the onset of dream enactment can prevent a patient from exiting the bed and avert sleep-related injury .

 Melatonin — Melatonin is our preferred first-line therapy in patients with frequent, disruptive or injurious behaviors.
 Melatonin is an endogenous hormone normally secreted by the pineal gland in response to evening darkness, entraining circadian rhythms.
 By an uncertain mechanism, melatonin in high doses at bedtime (6 to 18 mg) augments REM sleep atonia and improves RBD symptoms [90,91].
 Interestingly, melatonin suppression of REM sleep motor activity persists for up to two weeks after the agent is discontinued [4,91].